paytonrules/fable-space-invaders/README.md

 The positive of this development is there is now a clean separation of platform independent code, in the SpaceInvaders project, and platform dependent code in the Browser and UnitTest projects.
 Furthermore anything supported by XUnit3 and FSCheck is supported, because it is running on the .NET/Mono runtime.
 The disadvantage is multiple builds and additional complexity.

+To run the Property bases tests you use `PropertyTest` task.
+Note that this task runs a `Clean` first, so running this task while a the `Watch` task is running will force you to restart the `Watch`.
+To avoid this you can pass `noclean=true` to the task like so: `./build.sh PropertyTest noclean=true`.

 ## Adding Dependencies

 ### Files And Project References